a3chron/gith/README.md

 - [ ] add confirmation for things like force branch delete

-- [ ] adjust version info for small terminals
+- [ ] adjust version info for small terminals & imprve display / coloring

 - [ ] "remove remote" add dimmed remote url in selection -> for all add Label with name & optional description